10/19/2021

 Analyst, HSBC

 Thank you very much.
 I had a question on the sales cycle in B2B, please.
 What proportion of the customer base has had to consider new tariffs or products in business?
-I guess it's probably different by business segment, but it'd be interesting to know how far through that kind of process you are.
-Thank
+I guess it's probably different by business segment, but it would be interesting to know how far through that kind of process you are.
+Thank you.

 speaker